buresjan/buresjan.github.io/_pages/about.md

 - Off-diagonal thermodynamics and reaction selectivity (C–H bond cleavage) <!-- :contentReference[oaicite:2]{index=2} -->

 ## Projects
-- **Inter-Excellence LUAUS25049** — Geometry optimization of TCPC with LBM, clinical data integration, experimental validation.
-Includes a research stay at UT Southwestern & Children’s Medical Center Dallas (11 Apr – 7 Jun 2025) and a FIMH 2025 poster accepted for LNCS proceedings. <!-- :contentReference[oaicite:3]{index=3} -->
+- **Inter-Excellence LUAUS25049** — Translation of mathematical modeling and optimization techniques to cardiovascular medicine.
+My main focus in this project is geometry optimization of total cavopulmonary connection using the lattice Boltzmann method.
+I aim to integrate the available clinical data into this procees and also to experimentally validate the process.
 - **GA24-11247S** — Off-diagonal thermodynamics: workflows for predicting bimolecular reaction barriers and analyzing selectivity.
 Role: computation, automation, and statistical analysis at Heyrovský Institute.

 </div>